Gaza European Hospital: Gaza war

 On 13 May 2025, the hospital compound was targeted by several Israeli airstrikes, killing 26 people and injuring dozens.
 The IDF and Shin Bet said that the strike targeted Hamas militants including Hamas leader Muhammed Sinwar.
 The London-based newspaper Asharq Al-Awsat reported that "the location did in fact contain a tunnel system previously damaged in the 2014 war."
 The IDF published a video showing the tunnels beneath the hospital.
 On 28 May 2025, Israeli Prime Minister Benjamin Netanyahu said that Sinwar had been killed.
 On 31 May 2025, the IDF and Shin Bet confirmed that Sinwar had been killed.
 On 8 June 2025, the IDF said it had found Sinwar's body in an "underground passageway beneath the European Hospital" in Khan Yunis.
+On 31 August, Hamas confirmed Sinwar's death without providing further details.

 On 7 June 2025, the Israel Defense Forces (IDF) released footage of tunnels beneath a hospital in Gaza.
 This claim was rejected by the Government Media Office in Gaza on 8 June 2025.

 Following this rejection, the IDF organized a controlled tour for selected media outlets, marking the first visit by Western journalists to Gaza in several months.
 According to the IDF, access to the tunnel was delayed because “we had to ventilate it for a few days before allowing anyone down there,” citing the buildup of gases from decomposing bodies.
 The BBC, which was not included in the controlled media tour, reported through its BBC Verify unit that although they identified a recently excavated hole near the hospital's accident and emergency entrance, they could not independently verify whether the tunnels and associated rooms were indeed located beneath the hospital.
 The BBC also requested unedited video footage without cuts, but the IDF did not provide it.

 On 17 June 2025, the IDF announced that it had sealed the tunnel by pouring approximately 250 cubic meters of concrete into it.

-On 31 August, Hamas confirmed Sinwar's death.